RedHatInsights/payload-tracker-frontend/README.md

 The Frontend for the Payload Tracker is aimed to create a easy-to-use interface in which to access the data created and stored by the Payload Tracker Service.
 The Service exposes a REST API to which we can make calls.

-We utilized `create-react-app` to package this React application.
-The main components are `Payload.js` and `Track.js` corresponding to the pages that are present in the application.
+This application uses webpack for distribution, and is based on the `patternfly-react-seed` repository.
+The main components are found in the `track`, `payloads`, and `statuses` directories.
+These components return full page views which are navigable via `react-router`.

 Architecture